GRANULA DATA

 Background

 Survey is an important way by which data can be received from users.
-Africa has a $2 billion survey industry, however most of the free survey applications in the market are either limited in functionality and too complicated to use.
+Africa has a $2 billion survey industry, however the existing free survey applications in the market were either limited in functionality or too complex to use, creating a gap that Granula aimed to fill.
+The primary goal was to provide businesses and users with a user-friendly platform to create, collect, and manage survey data efficiently.

 Granula flow